newAM/w5500-rs/examples/rp2040/README.md

 ## Design notes

 - `bufsize`/`soak` give socket 6 only 4 KiB of RX buffer, deliberately, not the chip's maximum.
-A deep buffer on a real-time rig is a liability: falling behind then means acting on *stale* datagrams that piled up rather than dropping a cycle and re-syncing to the present.
+A deep buffer on a real-time system is a liability: falling behind then means acting on *stale* datagrams that piled up rather than dropping a cycle and re-syncing to the present.
 4 KiB is enough slack to absorb a scheduling hiccup while keeping any staleness bounded.